Garden of the Gods

-You can drive your car in, but there’s a summertime shuttle and jeep, trolley, horseback and bike tours.
+You can drive your car in, but there’s a summertime shuttle and Jeep, Segway, trolley, horseback and bike tours.
 Timing is everything since this park is a popular attraction, so beat the crowds by going at sunrise or near sunset.

 “At dawn and early evening, the light is really dramatic and you get relief from the heat,” says Amy Long, chief innovation officer of Visit Colorado Springs.